andrewinfosec/markov3/README.markdown

     _them_?"
 "I don't know.
 Now I'm not sure.

-Because of the uncertainty within the operation of the algorithm, successive runs will generate different output (within the set of total possibilities):
+Because of the uncertainty within the operation of the algorithm, successive runs will generate different output from within the set of total possible outputs, e.g.:

     $ ./markov3.rb < second_variety.txt | fmt | head
     The Russian was uneasy.
 He knew something was wrong.
 He started